A recent origin for Saturn's rings from the collisional disruption of an icy moon: Introduction

 Assuming a uniform density $\Sigma_{ring}$ with radial range $R_0 < R < R_1$, the ring mass and angular momentum are:

-For Saturn's $A$ and $B$ rings, \citet{robbins10,hedman16} analysis set limits on the ring surface densities with $\Sigma_A=42-52\;{\rm g/cm^2}$ and $\Sigma_B=40-480\;{\rm g/cm^2}$ though earlier estimates by \citet{esposito83} give $\Sigma_A=50\;{\rm g/cm^2}$ and $\Sigma_B\approx 100\;{\rm g/cm^2}$.
+For Saturn's $A$ and $B$ rings, the analysis of \citet{robbins10} and \citet{hedman16} sets limits on the ring surface densities with $\Sigma_A=420-520\;{\rm kg/m^2}$ and $\Sigma_B=400-4800\;{\rm kg/m^2}$ though earlier estimates by \citet{esposito83} give $\Sigma_A=500\;{\rm kg/m^2}$ and $\Sigma_B\approx 1000\;{\rm kg/m^2}$.
 With the A and B ring radial ranges of $122000-137000$ km and $92000-118000$ one can compute a range of ring masses and angular momenta using the equations above.
 Using Mimas's mass and orbital radius of $M_{MIMAS}=3.75\times 10^{19}\;{\rm kg}$ and $a_{MIMAS}=185400\;{\rm km}$ once can find the orbital angular momentum of Mimas and so determine a mass and orbital radius for a ring parent moon from equation \ref{eq-aparent}.
-The result is $M_{parent}=1.3-3.4 M_{MIMAS}$ with $a_{parent} = 128000-167000\;{\rm km}$.
-Note that the mass of Enceladus is $M_{ENCELADUS}=2.9 M_{MIMAS}$ so proposed ring parent moon is consistent with the properties of the inner most moons.
+The result is $M_{parent}=1.3-3.4 M_{MIMAS}$ with $a_{parent} = 128000-167000\;{\rm km}$ with the lower mass estimates corresponding to the larger orbital radii.
+Note that the mass of Enceladus is $M_{ENCELADUS}=2.9 M_{MIMAS}$ so the proposed ring parent moon is consistent with the properties of the innermost moons.
 This orbital radius straddles the Roche radius defining the edge of the rings so in principle an ice+rock moon could be located in this position.
 This orbital radius is also fortuitously very close to the current 4:2:1 mean motion resonant orbital radius with Enceladus and Dione located at $a\approx 150000\;{\rm km}$.
 Mean motion resonances between satellites are common in the solar system and multiple resonances have a precedent in Jupiter's moons with Io, Europa and Ganymede \citep{goldreich65} arranged in the same 4:2:1 hierarchy as originally observed by Laplace.
 A reasonable hypothesis is that a similar resonant arrangement occurred with a ring parent moon, Enceladus and Dione when the inner icy moons of Saturn formed.
-Such a system of icy moons may have formed by the viscous spreading of a primordial massive ring composed of ice and rock in the early phases of the formation of Saturn and its mid-sized moons \citep{canup10,charnoz10} Perhaps the last of this primordial ring material ended up in a moon just beyond the Roche radius.
+Such a system of icy moons may have formed by the viscous spreading of a primordial massive ring composed of ice and rock in the early phases of the formation of Saturn and its mid-sized moons \citep{canup10,charnoz10}.
+Perhaps the last of this primordial ring material ended up in a moon just beyond the Roche radius.
 If this hypothetical ring parent moon was trapped in resonance in the past, its outward tidal migration would be slowed down significantly and it could remain in this vulnerable position prior to a collision that would eventually recreate a ring in recent times.